-It was determined that in the prior year revenue was recorded that had not been earned.
-A prior period adjustment was made decreasing the general fund net position and governmental activities net position by \$37,269.
+It was determined that funds were received from the regional electric power pool in the current year that were for the prior year.
+A prior period adjustment was made increasing the electric fund net position and business-type activities net position by \$31,314.

 CITY OF SIOUX CENTER, IOWA

 Notes to Financial Statements

-June 30, 2021
+June 30, 2020